5 CRO myths you should know about – and tips to do it right

 “When you’re testing random things, you won’t learn anything.
 You can do thousands of AB-tests, but if it is not the right tests, you won’t gain anything.”

-AB-tests should measure how much behavioral change your adjustment will make.
+AB-tests should measure how much behavioral change your variation will make.

 The impact of this kind of test is about 5 times bigger than tests about your website’s design.
-And yes, they mostly need more preparation (because you’ll need user research), but this can be justified because their impact is much more significant.
+And yes, they mostly need more preparation (because you’ll need user research), but this is justified because their impact is much more significant.

 This is what André Morys calls “behavioral contrast”.

-If the adjustments you’re AB-testing have no impact on behavior or psychology of your visitor, they rarely give significant results.
+If the variations you’re AB-testing have no impact on behavior or psychology of your visitor, they rarely give significant results.

-And that’s exactly what we often need in Belgium and the Netherlands.
+And that’s exactly what we often need to do.
 Because most websites do not have enough visitors to measure the impact of small changes with statistical certainty.

 Pitfall nr.
 3: You’re only pretending to be customer-centric, but you’re not.
-Really.
+Not really.

 When you’ve heard Karl talk, you probably know these figures: